 Mindrolling co-founder David Silver returns to talk about what he has been up to, the ominous state of the world, and the moving power of devotion.

 Raghu and David read from an article written by a Buddhist Rinpoche who addresses the role of emotion and devotion in Tibetian Buddhism.
-Find out how one of the greatest Boddhisatvas of our time was brought to tears and what his depth of heart has to teach us.
+Discover how one of the greatest Boddhisatvas of our time was brought to tears and what his depth of heart has to teach us.
 There may be no crying in baseball, but on this episode of Mindrolling Raghu and David show how off base that sentiment really is.

 Click HERE to get the video version of this podcast.